-if a student does not receive a SAT for any standalone Foundations course they will be required to retake the course at the next opportunity-a later semester or the following year-and earn a SAT to receive the Ed.M. degree.
+If a student does not receive a SAT for any standalone Foundations course they will be required to retake the course at the next opportunity-a later semester or the following year-and earn a SAT to receive the Ed.M. degree, or meet the Foundations requirement by taking another available Foundations course (if applicable).
 This may extend the time to degree completion.
 Exceptions may be granted on rare occasions for those who face other extenuating circumstances or those who are approved to take a semester-long leave of absence.
-Students in these situations should consult with the Associate Director of Online Master's Education to discuss pathways to complete the Foundations requirement.
+Students in these situations should consult with the

+Associate Director of Online Master's Education to discuss pathways to complete the Foundations requirement.